Sokolovskii58/simple-framework/README.md

-Just a training session on writing  framework that looks like a rails
+Just a training session on writing simple framework that looks like a rails